Can a Tooth Heal Without a Root Canal?

 Monitoring: For borderline cases, a dentist may recommend a period of monitoring with follow-up appointments to assess whether symptoms are improving or worsening.

 Vital pulp therapy: In certain clinical situations, particularly in younger patients with developing teeth, treatments such as direct pulp capping may be considered.
+This involves placing a medicament directly over an exposed pulp to encourage it to heal.
 The suitability of this approach depends on the specific clinical circumstances and must be assessed on a case-by-case basis.

 Key Points to Remember